ITP Aero: History

 By the mid-2010s, ITP had become the ninth largest aero engine and components manufacturing company in the world in terms of revenue, employing roughly 3,000 people around the globe.
 It has been closely involved with Rolls-Royce on the latter's Trent engine family, having acted as a key risk and revenue sharing partner on the programme in addition to applying various turbine-related technologies.

 On 11 July 2016, Rolls-Royce Holdings announced that it was in the process of purchasing the outstanding 53.1% shareholding in the IPT joint venture in exchange for €720m.
 The deal was promoted as increasing Rolls-Royce's long-term aftermarket revenues, along with its stake in various defense-related manufacturing and services programmes, such as the EuroProp consortium that produce the TP400 engine.
 During December 2017, final approval from Spanish authorities was received for the takeover.

 During June 2019, it was reported that Spanish technology group Indra Sistemas was engaging in discussions to purchase a minority stake in the company.

 During October 2019, there was some political tensions over a decision by ITP Engines UK to refuse to issue a quote or trial version of its ESATAN-TMS CAD software to a researcher from Istanbul Technical University; this refusal was stated by the company to be in-line with recent sanctions that had been enacted upon Turkey by the UK government.

-In September 2022, Rolls-Royce sold ITP Aero to American private equity firm Bain Capital, SAPA Placencia and JB Capital for 1700 million euros.
+In September 2022, Rolls-Royce sold ITP Aero to American private equity firm Bain Capital for 1700 million euros.

+In December 2025, it was announced that ITP Aero had signed a binding agreement to acquire Aero Norway, a Norwegian specialist in CFM56 engine overhaul and repair.
+The acquisition, expected to close in the first half of 2026 subject to regulatory approvals, added Aero Norway’s maintenance operations in Stavanger to ITP Aero’s aerospace aftermarket activities.

+Shareholders

+The main shareholders in July 2023 are: